amazon-connect/amazon-connect-streams/Documentation.md

 ```js
 contact.onAccepted(function(contact) { /* ... */ });
 ```
 Subscribe a method to be invoked whenever the contact is accepted.
-Please note that event doesn't fire for contacts that are auto-accepted, or for agents using a deskphone.
+Please note that this event doesn't get triggered for agents using a deskphone.

 ### `contact.onMissed()`
 ```js